Home | Spirituality |Topics | Presentations | Sites and Resources | Contact Us | Donate

 What won't you get?
 Accusations designed to make you feel guilty.
 A scolding.
 A cold shoulder.
 A sales pitch for a monetary contribution to the parish.
 A demand that you—on the spot—make a firm commitment to return to the Church.

-If Mom is homebound or in a hospital or nursing home, the priest (or pastoral minister) will come visit her there.
+If your loved one is homebound or in a hospital or nursing home, the priest (or pastoral minister) will come visit her there.
 He'll answer her questions and, if it's been a while since she's been an active Catholic, he may briefly explain what changes have taken place in the Church and why they've happened.

-Maybe Dad just wants to talk.
+Maybe your care-receiver just wants to talk.
 That's fine.
-If he wants to go to confession he'll be given the opportunity to do that.
-And to receive Communion and the Anointing of the Sick.
+If he wants to go to confession (and it’s a priest who has come to visit), he'll be given the opportunity to do that and to receive the Anointing of the Sick.
+A priest or an extraordinary minister of the Eucharist can give your loved one Holy Communion.

-It's understandable if your parent is (or you are) nervous about this.
+It's understandable if your care-receiver is (or you are) nervous about this.
 But there's no need to be afraid.
-It may help to remember the priest is there to help you and your parent.
+It may help to remember the priest is there to help you and your loved one.
 Certainly one of the great joys of his vocation, his ministry, is this very thing: Welcoming back someone who has been away for a time.
 It's helping that person better prepare for an eternal homecoming.

 Home | Spirituality | Topics | Presentations | Sites and Resources | Contact Us | Donate